zach-capalbo/vartiste/src/static/instructions.md

  **NOTE:** Animations are not currently imported or exported.
 They are, however, saved into the project file

+## Node Compositing System

+By default, VARTISTE operates in Layer mode, where layers can be ordered one on top of the other, similar in operation to the GIMP or Photoshop.
+VARTISTE also has another mode of operation, called Node mode.
+VARTISTE can be toggled between Layer and Node mode by pressing the "Toggle" ![Light Switch](../assets/light-switch.png) button on the Layer / Node control panel.

+Node mode works in a roughly similar way to the Blender compositing nodes, for instance.
+Outputs from Layers and nodes are connected to Node inputs, allowing dynamically updating effects.

+## Animation System

+The animation system is controlled by the Animation shelf.
+Layers can each have multiple frames.
+The animation shelf will show the number of frames for the active layer, and allow adding, deleting, and duplicating active layer frames.

+There is a single timeline and framerate for all frames, and layers will repeat however many frames they have over and over again.
+Any drawing will be applied to the current frame, which can change over the course of the drawing.
+This means if the animation is currently playing back, then parts of strokes can be applied to different frames, giving a kind of animated brush effect.

 ## Tips And Tricks